alexdevero/alex-devero-blog/__drafts__/draft--asynchronous-javascript.md

 ## Conclusion: Three ways to write asynchronous JavaScript code

 Yes, JavaScript is a single-threaded programming language.
 However, that doesn't mean you can't write asynchronous code.
-I hope this tutorial helped you understand how it can be done, and that it might not be as hard as one might think.
+You can, and it might not be as hard and as complicated as one would think.
+I hope this tutorial give you a good overview on how to write asynchronous JavaScript code.

 [xyz-ihs snippet="thank-you-message"]